+- (a) a General Assembly;

-- (a) an Administrative Board;
+- (b) an Administrative Board;

-- (b) a Chief Executive Officer (CEO);
+- (c) a Chief Executive Officer (CEO);

-- (c) an independent Audit function;
+- (d) an independent Audit function.

 The governance structure is aligned with the Austrian legal requirements for Quasi-International Organisations.
 The Administrative Board operates in accordance with SEforALL's statutes, and in accordance with SEforALL's Administrative Board's rules of procedure (bylaws).